letsdiscodev/docs.letsdisco.dev/docs/get-started/set-up-your-app.md

 At this point, you already have installed the CLI on your computer, installed Disco on your server, and you have added your Disco Github app with the permissions to your repository on Github.

-In this guide, you will have a `Dockerfile` to build the image of your app, and you'll have a `disco.json` file describing how the app should run on Disco.
+After this guide, you will have a `Dockerfile` to build the image of your app, and you'll have a `disco.json` file describing how the app should run on Disco.

 ### The app before Disco